Toggle Location Modal

 Pregnancy Symptoms

 Pregnant women in most cases will start seeing the symptoms from the first day of a missed period.
-Pregnancy symptoms can range from mild and annoying discomforts to severe.
+The symptoms can range from mild and annoying discomforts to severe.
 However, the following signs and symptoms of pregnancy can be noted:

 1. Absence of monthly periods